M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Visual-Studio/Template/index.md

 ### Nuget packages and versions

 The Vault Application Framework 2.3 release requires Newtonsoft.Json (JSON.NET) version 10.0.3.
+It also relies upon a number of other M-Files-deployed NuGet packages.